What’s up, guys? We have got the very best top 10 boots specifically for kids.

 So going on to the other alternative models, if you are a fan of the Vapor, there is no Vapor 12 Elite for kids.
 There’s only the academy or the club models which is exactly the same for the Superfly.

 8. Adidas Predator 18.1

 But there is the one slight negative.
-Although the controls in upper is very nice and very high quality, it just isn’t the same supreme buttoners as the 18+ predator.
-Now, if you guys don’t want to spend in the 18.1, you can get the cheaper 18.3 or 18.4 but there’s no 18.2 scaled down version.
+Although the controls in the upper are very nice and very high quality, it just isn’t the same supreme buttoners as the 18+ predator.
+Now, if you guys don’t want to spend in the 18.1, you can get the cheaper 18.3 or 18.4 but there’s no 18.2 scaled-down version.